David Wells

-David Lee Wells (born May 20, 1963) is an American former baseball pitcher who played 21 seasons in Major League Baseball (MLB) for nine teams, most notably the Toronto Blue Jays and New York Yankees.
+David Lee Wells (born May 20, 1963) is an American former professional baseball pitcher who played 21 seasons in Major League Baseball (MLB) for nine teams, most notably the Toronto Blue Jays and New York Yankees.
 Nicknamed "Boomer", Wells was considered one of the league's top left-handed pitchers during his career and made three All-Star appearances.
 In 1998, he pitched the 15th perfect game in baseball history.
 Wells also appeared in the postseason as a member of six teams, tied for the most with Kenny Lofton, and won two World Series titles.
 Following his 2007 retirement, Wells served as a broadcaster for MLB on TBS and was the host of The Cheap Seats on FOXSports.com.

 Early life

 Wells was born in Torrance, California.
 His parents were never married.
-He was raised by his mother, Eugenia, a member of the Hell's Angels also known as "Attitude Annie".
+He was raised by his mother, Eugenia, a member of the Hells Angels also known as "Attitude Annie".
 Wells grew up with the belief that his father, David Pritt, was dead.
 However, at the age of 22, he learned that Pritt was alive and tracked him down to start a new relationship with him.

 Growing up in the Ocean Beach neighborhood of San Diego where he attended local public schools, Wells was dependent on his mother, who worked numerous jobs to support him and his four siblings.
 He graduated from Point Loma High School, where he played baseball and basketball, in 1982 and was a self-described "gym rat" who spent most of his time at the Ocean Beach Recreation Center and Robb Field.
 Wells was Point Loma High School’s star pitcher and threw a perfect game his senior year.

 He had Tommy John surgery in July 1985.